Site founded Sept. 1, 2000. We passed 2.25 million page views on Feb. 10, 2008

 More upriver information needed

 Ted Porter notes that Rod O'Connor, who grew up in Sauk and died in the mid-1990s, was collecting information on early history of the area.
 Ted has lost track of the family but he hopes that someone is in contact with them.
 He recalls that Rod had a grandson who is named for him and may be a school teacher in Bellingham.
-The O'Connors, Martins, Staffords and Porters all grew up together in the Sauk area.
+The O'Connors, Martins, Staffords, Obriens and Porters all grew up together in the Sauk area.
 Alvin B. Harris, who bought the Porter farm, had two sons.
 His son, Dick Harris of Bellingham, spent time with Rod and has started writing down memories called "Growing up Across the Skagit River."
-We encourage him to share his memories with our readers, who have shown such an interest in Sauk.
+Update 2011: Rod O'Connor's grandsons contacted us and we all toured the old Illabot Creek haunts together this fall.
+We encourage any of you from upriver pioneer families to share your memories with our readers, who have shown such an interest in Sauk and Illabot Creek.
 We hope that a reader of this section will have more information on the upriver area and documents and photos to share.

 "I know that he [Dick] took the rose that had been planted near the cabin and he and his brother have rose plants from it," Ted recalls.
 "It is one of the pioneer varieties and was probably planted by my grandmother Mima.
 He was going to try to start a plant from it near where the cabin is now in the park."